 Maintaining an osmotic balance is a very basic but very important function of the cell membrane to prevent cytolysis.
 Most of the things that cells do depend on the flow of certain ions into and out of the cell.

-Cells are the basic functional unit of the body, and of life.
+Cells are the basic functional unit of the body and of life.
 All tissues are made of them, thus the functions of all tissues depend on them.
-Cells contain a nucleus which holds DNA.
-This nucleus is surrounded by a fluid call cytoplasm.
+Eukaryotic cells contain a nucleus which holds DNA.
+This nucleus is surrounded by a fluid called cytoplasm.

 The cytoplasm is a liquid and often contains dissolved proteins and sugars.
 It also holds the cell's mitochondria, which give the cell the energy needed to function.
-There are other important structures in the cytoplasm as well.
+There are other important structures in the cytoplasm as well, specifically many specialized membrane-bound organelles.
 All of this is contained by the cell's membrane.